stefan-hoeck/idris2-ilex/README.md

 * After a quote, we start a partial string or fail with an error (in case the last token was a value).

 Hard part's over.
-To complete our parser, we need to additional functions.
+To complete our parser, we need two additional functions.
 The first is related to streaming large chunks of data.
-We will come back to this in a later suction.
-For now, suffice to say that in a data stream, we'd like to occasionaly emit all the lines we have encountered so far.
+We will come back to this in a later section.
+For now, suffice to say that in a data stream, we'd like to occasionally emit all the lines we have encountered so far.
 Here's the utility to do this: